top of page

 2612 Main St.,

-Santa Monica, CA 90405 Heritage Square Museum is a living history museum in Los Angeles, California that is dedicated to preserving and sharing the history of Southern California.
-The museum is located on a 2.5-acre site that includes a collection of historic houses, commercial buildings, and other structures that were built between 1887 and 1912.
+Santa Monica, CA 90405 Heritage Square Museum is a living history museum in Los Angeles, California, that is dedicated to preserving and sharing the history of Southern California.
+The museum is situated on a 2.5-acre site that features a collection of historic houses, commercial buildings, and other structures built between 1887 and 1912.
 The museum's collection includes artifacts, photographs, and other materials related to the history of Southern California, with a focus on the period from the late 19th century to the early 20th century.

-The museum's exhibits focus on the history of Los Angeles and the surrounding region, including the development of the city, the growth of the region's transportation networks, and the impact of the oil industry on the region.
+The museum's exhibits focus on the history of Los Angeles and the surrounding region, including the city's development, the growth of the region's transportation networks, and the oil industry's impact on the area.
 The museum also hosts educational programs and events for the public, including guided tours, workshops, and special events.
 If you're interested in the history of Southern California, Heritage Square Museum is a great place to visit.

 9341 Venice Blvd.